The Five Civilized Tribes History, Who are the Five Civilized Tribes List, Where are Five Civilized

 Recommended Reading: The

-Five Civilized Tribes: Cherokee, Chickasaw, Choctaw, Creek, Seminole (Civilization of the American Indian) (455 pages:
+Five Civilized Tribes: Cherokee, Chickasaw, Choctaw, Creek, Seminole (Civilization of the American Indian) (455 pages)

-University of Oklahoma Press).
+(University of Oklahoma Press).
 Description: Fascinating and captivating study of the often referred to Five

 Civilized Tribes, with each tribe's: evolution, struggles, Indian removal, treaties, internal and external strife, and outlook...numerous

-maps and photographs compliment this research.
-By focusing on all 'Five Tribes' it also presents a better understanding of
+By focusing on all 'Five Tribes' it also presents a better understanding of how the tribes interrelated

-how the tribes interrelated in the Indian Territory (most of present-day Oklahoma).
+in the Indian Territory (most of present-day Oklahoma).
 While most authors only focus on "a tribe"

 rather than "the tribes," Foreman, by interconnecting the tribes, conveys a more comprehensive understanding of the Five Nations.